 Killer whale rescue team puts boats back in lagoon in effort to entice calf to ocean

+ZEBALLOS, B.C. — A flotilla of up to 10 vessels, taking advantage of the best tidal flows in days, was on the waters of a remote lagoon off northern Vancouver Island Thursday in an effort to coax a young killer whale back to the open ocean, but "a successful outcome is not guaranteed."

-ZEBALLOS, B.C. — The effort to coax a young orca back to the open ocean following the death of its mother on northern Vancouver Island has included the use of killer whale calls, trying special guide lines and sounding Indigenous drum beats, with no success.
+Six days of efforts to entice a two-year-old orca calf out of the lagoon and back to the ocean following the death of its mother last weekend have included the use of recorded killer whale calls, specialized directional guide lines and the pounding of Indigenous drum beats, but with no success.

+"This afternoon, Thursday, March 28, represents the best present opportunity for the whale calf to exit the lagoon as tides are not optimal over the next few days with the water becoming increasingly shallow," said a federal Fisheries Department statement.
+"Water levels are anticipated to improve after the weekend."

-The tidal window in Little Espinosa Inlet is brief, just 30 minutes, which would allow the calf to swim out safely.
+Rescue officials said earlier the tidal window at Little Espinosa Inlet is brief, just 30 minutes, which would allow the calf to swim out safely.

-But the calf won't leave the inlet where its mother died last Saturday after being stranded as the tide went out.

-"We are hoping to connect with her and see if she will follow the drum," Ehattesaht First Nation Chief Simon John in a statement.
-"It has worked in the past."
+"The department would like to reiterate that this operation is highly complex, is unfolding in challenging weather, and in difficult geographic conditions," said the statement.
+"A successful outcome is not guaranteed."

+Ehattesaht First Nation Chief Simon John said his people, who have deep spiritual and cultural connections to killer whales, are united in their goal of having the orca calf reunited with its extended family.

 The lagoon is located near the remote village of Zeballos, more than 450 kilometres northwest of Victoria.